m00nyONE/LibGroupCombatStats/README.md

 1. Register your addon with the library.
 2. Use events to receive updates or API functions to query specific data.

+Have a look at the full documentation here: [Github Pages](https://m00nyone.github.io/LibGroupCombatStats/)

 ---

 ## Registering an Addon